mat3rial/silver-guide-argent/en/faq.md

 However, such information can be included in the notes to the financial statements.

-For an example of a note to the financial statements, see **section 2.2 of the Silver Guide**.
+For an example of a note to the financial statements, see <a href="{{site.baseurl}}/en/guide/2_2-presentation-financial-statements/">section 2.2 of the Silver Guide</a>.
 For a sample volunteer tracking tool, see the **volunteer registry template** in the Silver Guide toolkit.

 Otherwise, if the organization receives donations or services—for example, office work performed free of charge by a professional—and if, had it not been for this donation, the organization would nonetheless have purchased these services, it may be accounted for as a donation received in the form of services.

-For more information on accounting for gifts received in the form of goods or services, see **section 2.1.2 of the Silver Guide**.
+For more information on accounting for gifts received in the form of goods or services, see <a href="{{site.baseurl}}/en/guide/2_1_2-donation-of-services/">section 2.1.2 of the Silver Guide</a>.

 For each case of volunteer work carried out, it would be wise to check that the type of work performed is covered by your organization’s civil liability insurance or protected by the CNESST (in Quebec) or under another province’s labour standards and workplace health and safety agency.

 Please note: only registered charities may issue charitable donation receipts.
 A donation received by a <a name="7" style="font-weight:normal;">registered</a> charity must meet certain criteria for such a receipt to be issued.
 Unfortunately, volunteer support and donations of services do not meet these criteria, unless such a contribution happens as two separate transactions: payment for provision of a service and the receipt of a cash donation.
-See **section 5.3 of the Silver Guide**.
+See <a href="{{site.baseurl}}/en/guide/5_3-donation-of-services/">section 5.3 of the Silver Guide</a>.

 ### How can visibility be accounted for in the context of exchanges of services between the organization and multiple partners?